Baby food: Historical and cultural

 Commercially prepared baby foods in the Netherlands were first prepared by Martinus van der Hagen through his NV Nutricia company in 1901.
 In United States they were first prepared by Harold Clapp who sold Clapp's Baby Food in the 1920s.
 The Fremont Canning Company, now called the Gerber Products Company, started in 1927.
 The Beech-Nut company entered the U.S. baby food market in 1931.
 The first precooked dried baby food was Pablum which was originally made for sick children in the 1930s.
 Other commercial baby food manufacturers include H. J. Heinz Company, Nestlé, Nutricia, Organix and Unilever.
 Heinz produced dehydrated baby food in the 1980s.
 The demand from parents for organic food began to grow in the 1960s; since then, many larger commercial manufacturers have introduced organic lines of infant food.

 At the beginning of the 20th century in America, most babies began eating baby food around the age of seven months.
 During and shortly after World War II, the age at which solid food was first introduced dropped to just six weeks.
 This age has since increased to four to six months.
 By the mid-20th century, manufactured baby food was readily used and supplemented previous infant feeding practices.
 Author of Inventing Baby Food, Amy Bentley argues that the excessive additives of sugar, salt, and MSG in overused manufactured baby food conditioned infants to prefer processed foods later in life.
 Also, it is believed that exposing infants to solid foods at an earlier age well help them get used to foods later on in life.
 This subsequent misuse of salt and sugar was also feared to effect issues of weight and nutrition based diseases.

-In China and other east Asian countries, homemade baby food remains common, and babies are started on rice porridge called xifan, then move on to mashed fruits, soft vegetables, tofu and fish.
+In China and other east Asian countries, homemade baby food remains common, and babies are started on rice porridge called congee, then move on to mashed fruits, soft vegetables, tofu and fish.

 In Sweden, it is common to start with mashed fruit, such as bananas, as well as oatmeal and mashed vegetables.

 In western Africa, maize porridge is often the first solid food given to young children.

+An infant's first bite of solid food is ceremonial and holds religious importance in many cultures.
+An example of this is annaprashan, a Hindu ritual where the infant is fed a sweetened rice porridge, usually blessed, by an elder family member.
+Similar rites of passage are practiced in other Hindu areas, including the Bengal region, Vietnam, and Thailand.